jgenc/dotfiles/README.md

 # Notes
 * **Nautilus Default Terminal** To properly change default terminal in nautilus install https://github.com/Stunkymonkey/nautilus-open-any-terminal and then change the default value with dconf-edit.
 Pretty easy and straightforward, but most importantly, it works flawlessly.
-* **Fonts:** A really good ui font is Source Code Pro and also, a really good font for terminal/coding is FantasqueSansMono Nerd Font
+* **Fonts:** A really good UI font is Source Code Pro and also, a really good font for terminal/coding is FantasqueSansMono Nerd Font.
+I also like JetBrains Mono, both as a UI font and a coding font.
 * **Lutris:** ((This is kindof useless now, since I can easily select a custom executable with the advanced option. lmao)) --> To properly install and use a custom Proton version, I need to extract only the files contained in the dist folder of the tarball to ~/.local/lutris/runners/wine/<\name of proton version>.
-* **Schedule Jobs:** I was looking for a way to run some tasks on specific intervals and I stumbled upon cron, more specifically [cronnie](https://archlinux.org/packages/core/x86_64/cronie/).
+* **Schedule Jobs: (Not using this anymore)** I was looking for a way to run some tasks on specific intervals and I stumbled upon cron, more specifically [cronnie](https://archlinux.org/packages/core/x86_64/cronie/).
 I have made a new folder, ~/.startup/ where I save all the .sh files I need for the tasks.
 Syntax is pretty simple, easily found on the Arch wiki.
 * **RazerGenie:** This is a musthave app for everyone who owns Razer mice/keyboards.
 Without this, they're pretty much stuck on default settings.

 # Recommended Apps
 * PDF Viewer with tabs: **qpdfviewer**
 * Music app: **Tauon Music**
-* Music rip: **Freezer**
 * Application Launcher: **Rofi**
 * Photo app with good exif tab: **pix** (check optional dependacies on the AUR)
-* Wallpaper Changer: **nitrogen** typically used for WMs, but I like it for randomly changing wallpapers (combined with a cron schedule).
+* Wallpaper Changer: **nitrogen** typically used for WMs, but I like it for randomly changing wallpapers.

 # Gnome Configuration
 * **Shell:** [Flat-remix-blue](https://www.gnome-look.org/p/1013030/)